Anurag Thakur

 Captain Anurag Singh Thakur (born 24 October 1974) is an Indian politician from the Bharatiya Janata Party and a Member of Parliament in the Lok Sabha from Hamirpur, Himachal Pradesh.
 He was former Minister of Sports, Youth Affairs and Minister of Information and Broadcasting in the Second Modi ministry.
 His father, Prem Kumar Dhumal was a former Chief Minister of Himachal Pradesh.

 Previously, Thakur served as a Minister of State for Finance and Corporate Affairs.
 He was first elected to the Lok Sabha in May 2008 in a by poll as a candidate of the Bharatiya Janata Party.
 Coming from a political family of Himachal Pradesh, he is a long serving, four time Member of Parliament, being a member of 14th, 15th, 16th, and 17th Lok Sabha.

 Previously, he was the president of the Board of Control for Cricket in India (BCCI) from May 2015 to February 2017, and had to leave that position after the Supreme Court order on BCCI governance.

 During his time as BCCI president he operated for some time from West Bengal.
 On 29 July 2016, he became the first serving Member of Parliament from the BJP to become a regular commissioned officer in the Territorial Army.

 He was involved in a legal struggle between the Himachal Pradesh State Government and the Himachal Pradesh Cricket Association over the rights to the International Cricket Stadium at Dharamshala.
 There was also controversy over his appointment as the president of the Board of Control for Cricket in India (BCCI) and he had to leave that position following a Supreme Court order.
 In 2024, he was elected as MP from Hamirpur constituency in Himachal Pradesh for the 2024 General Elections.

 Early life and education

 Thakur was born on 24 October 1974 in Hamirpur, Himachal Pradesh and his family belongs to the Hindu Rajput community.
 He is the elder son of Prem Kumar Dhumal and Sheela Devi.
 His father, Prem Kumar Dhumal was a former Chief Minister of Himachal Pradesh.
+He has a younger brother, Arun Singh Dhumal, who is serving as the Chairman of the Indian Premier League and the former Treasurer of the BCCI.
 He has done his bachelors B.A. degree from Doaba College, Jalandhar, Punjab.
 He did his schooling from Dayanand Model Sr. Sec.
 School, Dayanand Nagar, Jalandhar.